akshaaatt/Google-IAP/README.md

             }

             override fun onProductRestored(sku: String?) {
-                // will be triggered fetching owned products using IAPManager.init();
+                // will be triggered fetching owned products using IapConnector }
-            }
         })